• Home

 08 Tuesday Jun 2021

-Posted by Ann Napoletan in Health Care Equity, Pharma, Research, Treatments and Therapies, USAgainstAlzheimer's
+Posted by Ann Napoletan in health care equity, Pharma, Research, Treatments and Therapies, USAgainstAlzheimer's

 Tags

-aducanumab, alzheimers, alzheimers therapies, alzheimers treatments, biogen, dementia, fda, Health Care Equity
+aducanumab, alzheimers, alzheimers therapies, alzheimers treatments, biogen, dementia, fda, health care equity

 On June 7, 2021, the FDA approved Biogen drug aducanumab, the first-ever disease-modifying therapy for early stage Alzheimer’s disease.
 Through the years, we have never let go of hope, but this feels like a true turning point.
 As pointed out in the UsAgainstAlzheimer’s (UsA2) press release below, with the approval of this first drug, the second, third, fourth, and beyond, should follow at a more rapid pace.